Norman2115/stake-and-snake/README.md

 ## Special Thanks
 We was a total newbie when it came to The Graph, and huge thanks to Soh Zhe Hong a.k.a HH for the week-long mentorship.
 It was brain stuck and overwhelming at first but after successfully writing relationships between data tables, it all started to make sense.

+Huge shoutout to RH.
+Introducing us one of the best tool - the Scaffold-ETH and conducted workshop on it, which became the foundation for this entire project.
+Funny enough, I couldn’t even deploy properly using it during my last hackathon.

+Also, not forgetting the Vanar Team for helping us with the Vanar deployment.